cmdremily/BoronTrident/calibration/xy-differential-calibration.md

 ## Verify Calibration

 1. Make a note of the measured values for each dimension on each axis, you may need them later.
-1. Move the `New Rotations` value into the `Old Rotations` field on both axis.
+1. Move the `New Rotations` value into the `Old Rotations` field in the spreadsheet, do this for both axis.
 1. Next you must repeat the calibration process from step 1 in the "Print & Measure" section above.

-If after the second round of calibration, the `Scale Error` on both axes is smaller than 0.025% (that's slightly more than 0.02 mm error over 150 mm), and you're certain that your measurements are consistent, then proceed to the section "After Calibration"
+If after the second round of calibration, the `Scale Error` on both axes is smaller than 0.025% (that's slightly more than 0.02 mm error over 150 mm), and you're certain that your measurements are consistent, i.e. it's not a fluke, then proceed to the section "After Calibration"

 If not, see the "Troubleshooting" section below.